 All learners are included and supported in the life of the school through the wide range of events and participation, i.e. sports, clubs, local community walks and events, music festival, Scottish Poetry Event, etc

-97% of parents reported that their child likes being at school and feels safe and 96% felt there child was treated fairly with respect.
+97% of parents reported that their child likes being at school and feels safe and 96% felt their child was treated fairly with respect.

 A range of religious and cultural festivals are celebrated throughout the year, i.e. Chinese New Year, Diwali, Holocaust Memorial Day.